broadinstitute/horsefish/scripts/tdr/copy_from_tdr_to_gcs_hca/README.md

 `gcloud auth login`\
 `gcloud config set project dsp-fieldeng-dev`* \
 `gcloud auth application-default login` \
-If you are not in dsp-fieldeng-dev
+If you are not in dsp-fieldeng-dev contact Field Eng to get access. \
 Then run the script using the following command syntax:\
 `python3 copy_from_tdr_to_gcs_hca.py <manifest_file>'`